R560 (South Africa)

 The R560 is a Regional Route in South Africa that connects Magaliesburg with Hartbeespoort.

 Route

 Its western origin is the R24 near Magaliesburg in Gauteng.
-It heads north-east, intersecting with the R563's north-western terminus at Hekpoort, then crossing into North West and reaching its end at an intersection with the R512 (Pampoen Nek Highway) on the western edge of Hartbeespoort Dam (west of Hartbeespoort and north-west of Broederstroom).
+It heads north-east, intersecting with the R563's north-western terminus at Hekpoort, then crossing into the North West at Skeerpoort and reaching its end at an intersection with the R512 (Pampoen Nek Highway) on the western edge of Hartbeespoort Dam (west of Hartbeespoort and north-west of Broederstroom).